John Andrew Barnes III: Legacy

 Barnes was buried in Brookdale Cemetery in Dedham, Massachusetts.
 His name is inscribed on Panel 29E – Row 084 of the Vietnam War Memorial.
 Carson Barnes Fleming believed that the distress of the loss of Barnes contributed to the deaths of their parents in the years that followed.

 Within hours of learning that Barnes was to be awarded the Medal of Honor, a Blue Ribbon Commission was established by the Town of Dedham to make plans for a "John A. Barnes Memorial Day."
 (Note: The Commission was chaired by Stan Embress, a member of the Veterans of Foreign Wars, Jacob Jones Post, the same post in Dedham that Barnes joined after his first tour of duty.
 Also on the commission were the Town's three selectmen, Charles M. McGowan, Francis W. O'Brien, and Daniel P. Driscoll, as well as Edgar George, Ralph Timperi, John McMillian, Robert F.X.
 Casey, James McNichols, James Tansey, and James Cline.)

-The Dedham High School class of 1968 established a scholarship in his name.
+The street sign on Colwell Drive also now indicates that Barnes lived there.
+In 2025, the John Barnes Scholarship was established by the Town of Dedham's Veteran's Department for Dedham residents who were entering the military after high school.
+The Dedham High School class of 1968 had previously established a scholarship in his name, but it had gone dormant.
+General George F. Close helped to revive the scholarship and its new incarnation.

+Barnes Memorial Park

 On April 19, 1970, The Town of Dedham rededicated Memorial Field as John A. Barnes III Memorial Park.
 At the ceremony, dignitaries, V.F.W. members from dozens of towns, and local marching bands proceeded to the intersection of East Street and Eastern Ave., where a marble monument was unveiled in Barnes' honor.
 Among the speakers that day was Congressman James A. Burke.
+For several years, members of Barnes' unit, the 173rd Airborne, along with members of Dedham's American Legion and Veterans of Foreign Wars posts, stood at attention next to the monument for 24 hours over Memorial Day.

+On Veteran's Day 2025, Dedham's observance of the day was held at the intersection of East Street and Eastern Avenue, at the stone monument honoring Barnes at the park named in his honor.
+On either side of the monument, two new benches were unveiled: one honoring Barnes, and the other honoring him and the five Dedham High School alumni who died in the war.
+Fundraising for the benches was conducted by the Dedham High School Alumni Association, with donations coming in from all over the country.

+Barnes Building

-A building used by the United States Navy, located at 495 Summer Street in Boston, was renovated and renamed for Barnes.
-The building was rededicated on Veteran's Day, November 11, 1997, to commemorate the 30th anniversary of his death.
+A building used by the United States Navy, located at 495 Summer Street in Boston, was renovated and renamed for Barnes on Veteran's Day 1997, to commemorate the 30th anniversary of his death.
 The featured guest speaker was Congressman Joe Moakley.
-The ceremony also included an address by Bob Fairbairn of the Purple Heart Society. the United States Air Force Band, a color guard, tanks, military trucks and static displays.
+The ceremony also included an address by Bob Fairbairn of the Purple Heart Society, the national anthem performed by the United States Air Force Band, a color guard, tanks, military trucks and static displays.

-The street sign on Colwell Drive also now indicates that Barnes lived there.
-In 2025, the John Barnes Scholarship was established by the Town of Dedham's Veteran's Department for Dedham residents who were entering the military after high school.